Faster,

 [0002] The present patent application for industrial invention

-in helicopters and other types of rotorcraft.
-The rotor supports
+rotor in helicopters and other types of rotorcraft.
+The rotor

-the helicopter during hovering and translated flight and, by means
+supports the helicopter during hovering and translated flight

-of its controls, allows execution of the manoeuvres typical of
+and, by means of its controls, allows execution of the

-axis rotors provided with two or more identical blades joined by
+vertical axis rotors provided with two or more identical blades

-hinges or similar means to a central propeller hub, which is in
+joined by hinges or similar means to a central propeller hub,

 [0004] When maintained in rotation at the appropriate speed, the